SiemensIndustrialEdgeITA/edge-postgresql/README.md

 5. **MachSpeed**: real number representing the speed of the machine.
 6. **MachineName**: string representing the name of the machine associated with the production.

-Within the flow of SIMATIC Flow Creator provided with the application example, the reading of the data from S7 Connector is carried out via an *mqtt-in* node (1), which subsequently sends the message content to a *function* node (2) that processes the data in order to make them compatible with the standard required by *postgres* node (4) which will instead be in charge of sending the request to the pre-configured PostgreSQL database called edge.
+Within the flow of SIMATIC Flow Creator provided with the application example, the reading of the data from S7 Connector is carried out via an *mqtt-in* node (1), which subsequently sends the message content to a *function* node (2) that processes the data in order to make them compatible with the standard required by *postgres* node (4).
+This node will instead be in charge of sending the request to the pre-configured PostgreSQL database called edge.
 To optimize the writing load on the database, a *join* node (3) creates a batch of 5 datasets before sending them to the PostgreSQL database.

 ![app-example-flow-send-data-to-postgres](docs/app-example-flow-send-data-to-postgres.png)